-Also, with the passing of his peers Wes Craven and more recently George A. Romero and Tobe Hooper.
+Also, with the passing of his peers Wes Craven and more recently George A. Romero and Tobe Hooper, Carpenter is the only great horror auteur left.
 He is younger than all of those filmmakers and was no doubt heavily influenced by their work like Romero’s Night of the Living Dead (1968), Hooper’s The Texas Chainsaw Massacre (1974) and Craven’s The Last House on the Left (1972) before creating his own influential horror movies.
 It seems that John Carpenter is the only ‘Master of Horror’ still alive from an era that was no so long ago.
 Only David Cronenberg, the ‘Master of Venereal Horror’ remains alive and still working although it is doubtful that anyone will compare his recent films such as A Dangerous Method (2011), Cosmopolis (2012) and Map to the Stars (2014) to his earlier greats like Videodrome (1983), The Fly (1986) or Dead Ringers (1988).
 The same could be said for all of the other horror auteurs previously mentioned including John Carpenter.
 But unlike the other filmmakers, when Carpenter stopped making movies after Ghosts of Mars (2001) another film that joined a list of recent failures, something happened to his work where they gained more credit and praise than they received during their initial runs.
 Even his mid-level work such as The Fog (1980), Big Trouble in Little China (1986) and Prince of Darkness (1987) were being re-evaluated as genre classics and receiving anniversary special edition Bluray and DVD releases.

 Suddenly Carpenter was earning respect that was long overdue and as if the whole film community, basically speaking the internet, were giving the great artist the credit he deserved back when most of mainstream America was obsessed with happy crowd pleasing Spielberg movies, Star Wars and prestige family stories like Ordinary People (1980) or historical epics like Dances with Wolves (1990).
-If you troll the internet and search movie websites such as this are your definitely going to find more praise and intellectual discussions about John Carpeneter’s various films such as The Thing (1982), Christine (1983) and They Live (1988) than you will E.T.
+If you troll the internet and search movie websites such as this you are definitely going to find more praise and intellectual discussions about John Carpeneter’s various films such as The Thing (1982), Christine (1983) and They Live (1988) than you will E.T.
 (1982) which clobbered The Thing during the summer of 1982 at the box office, or most of the best picture winners from the late 1970’s through the early 1990’s.

 With John Carpenter touring for a second time in as many years performing many of his horror themes that he has composed for his films, now is an ideal time to look at a retrospective of his influence on horror cinema and motion pictures overall.
 It is a travesty that he has never received an Academy Award nomination nor any legitimate accolades for his influence but sadly most award shows do not choose to honor films of the horror and suspense genre which is a real shame since those are the stories that helped build Hollywood into the empire that it is today.
 The closest he came to mainstream recognition was when he directed Jeff Bridges to a Best Actor Academy Award nomination for Starman (1984).
 John Carpenter did receive the Special Achievement in Filmmaking Award from Pan and Slam back in 2005, the year that saw two of his classic pictures Assault on Precinct 13 and The Fog receive the big studio treatment.
-Both were inferior and uninspired cash grabs that helped Carpenter not only earn lot of money that year, but also made him look like a genius since his low budget original versions with lesser name actors remain the definitive versions.
+Both were inferior and uninspired cash grabs that helped Carpenter not only earn a lot of money that year, but also made him look like a genius since his low budget original versions with lesser name actors remain the definitive versions.

 Originally from Carthage, New York.
 John Carpenter went to USC film school and it was here in Los Angeles that he really made a name for himself.
 Right after he graduated from USC his feature film Dark Star (1974) debuted and was a modest hit on the indie circuit for a low brow B-movie.
 Like a lot of first feature films, it felt like a film directed by someone straight out of college but because of its writer Dan O’Bannon, Dark Star would become the blueprint for his next screenplay, Ridley Scott’s highly successful and influential science fiction/horror film Alien (1979).
-Dark Star‘s impact can also be seen on other sci-fi-fi films from the twenty-first century like Danny Boyle’s Sunshine (2007) and Christopher Nolan’s Interstellar (2014).
+Dark Star‘s impact can also be seen on other sci-fi films from the twenty-first century like Danny Boyle’s Sunshine (2007) and Christopher Nolan’s Interstellar (2014).
 Not so bad for a schlocky B-picture.

 His next film was another independent feature that gained an even larger cult following, a remake of Howard Hawks’ western Rio Bravo (1959) set in a rundown police station in urban Los Angeles as the cops and criminals must work together to survive the night as they combat a a dangerous gang trying to take over the precinct and kill one of the prisoners.
 This film of course is Assault on Precinct 13 (1976), one of the rawest, toughest and grittiest action thrillers of its time that plays exactly like the modern western Carpenter intended it to be.
 The film gained notoriety for an infamous moment where a little girl is murdered in cold blood, that nearly gave the film an X rating.
 Carpenter managed to fool the censors and kept the scene in and received an R, but it was a hit on the indie circuit and when John Carpenter had a bigger budget for his third feature film he wanted a big star.
 Christopher Lee and Peter Cushing both turned him down.
 Luckily, Donald Pleasance agreed to star as Dr. Loomis.
 The reason he did was because his daughter convinced him to sign on with John Carpenter because she was a huge fan of Assault on Precinct 13.
 Dr. Loomis of course was the lead role in a little horror movie called Halloween (1978), giving Donald Pleasance one of the biggest roles of his illustrious career and a whole new younger fanbase.
 Peter Cushing was raking in all the money from his Star Wars (1977) role so he did not miss out, but Christopher Lee expressed turning down Halloween as one of the biggest mistakes of his career.